 He has worked in the Chicago film industry for 15 years, doing lighting for feature films, TV, and scads of commercials.
 He holds a degree in Communication Arts (Film/TV) from the University of Wisconsin.
 In 2009, he earned a Master’s degree in Writing from DePaul.
 Then — almost inexplicably — he went to Chicago Portfolio School to become an advertising copywriter, fulfilling his life-long dream of spending more money on education than it could ever possibly earn him in return.

-When he isn't writing ad copy, you'll find him living blissfully in Chicago, with his wife and two kids.
+When he isn't writing ad copy, you'll find him living blissfully in Evanston, with his wife and two kids.

 A song parody we wrote about a fictional Best Boy Electric, named Cube Tap, and his life on the film set.
-(The character is semi-autobiographical, if not slightly more so.)
-The song is an homage to Ice Cube's 1993 gangsta rap magnum opus, "It Was A Good Day."
-Having worked with Cube personally, on more than one cinematic masterpiece, I have it on good authority that he has viewed and enjoyed the video.
+The character is semi-autobiographical, (if not slightly more so.)
+It’s an homage to Ice Cube's 1993 gangsta rap magnum opus, "It Was A Good Day."
+Having worked with Cube on more than one cinematic masterpiece, I have it on good authority that he has viewed and enjoyed the video.
 (Well — at least I know he has viewed it.)